If you have lost your pet here are a few tips to help find them

 - If you find your pet please remember to contact all the organisations and people you have told about your lost pet so they know your pet has been found and please take down all posters and signs.

-- Do put a photo of the dog or cat, as recent as possible, giving details of age, sex, neutered, colour, size and breed.
-If your dog is a mixed breed a photo is the best description you can give but please mention whether it is a large or small dog as some photos are deceptive.
+- Include a recent photo.
+Give details of age, sex, neutered, colour, size and breed.
+If your dog is a mixed breed a photo is the best description you can give but do say whether it is a large or small dog as some photos are deceptive.

 - Give a mobile number as the contact.

 - There is a lot of debate as to whether you should put “Reward” on the poster.
 Some feel it is not necessary as the person who finds your dog or cat should be happy to return it to its rightful owner.
 By all means give a reward if you wish to the finder (a box of chocolates is nice!), but don’t broadcast the fact as you will be inundated with hoax calls that will upset you.